 So how do you go from your usual eating habits to a more nourishing diet?

 Realizing what you are eating is a major first step.
+And how much a nourishing diet can make a difference for your health and IBS.
 Just this week I had a cold and couldn’t be bothered to cook.
 So I had a ready meal for lunch and then pizza for tea.
 Just how was my body going to get over the cold with that as fuel?
 So the next day I made some soup from fresh veg – and started feeling more energetic.